ML-Aided Collision Recovery for UHF-RFID Systems: Introduction

-However, none of the above works study the application of deep learning tools for the collision recovery in UHF-RFID systems.
-With this motivation, we first estimate the number of tags in collision by considering Gaussian mixture models (GMM) which clusters the received signal points.
-We then replace GMM model with two different neural networks architectures, i.e., feed-forward and convolutional.
+In this work, we propose a new framework with the application of deep learning tools for the collision recovery in UHF-RFID systems.
+In our framework, we first estimate the number of tags in collision by considering Gaussian mixture model (GMM) which clusters the received signal points.
+We then replace GMM with two different neural networks architectures, i.e., feed-forward and convolutional.
 We observe that the deep learning architectures can estimate the number of tags with high accuracy by out-performing GMM.
-The estimated number of tags is then utilized to estimate the channel coefficients of tags with the aid of additional symbols via deep learning.
+The estimated number of tags is then utilized to identify the channel coefficients of tags with the aid of additional symbols via deep learning.
 As a last step, we decode the backscattered modulated signals using minimum-distance decoding.
+The results demonstrate that the proposed framework achieves significantly higher throughput values compared to the conventional schemes, and hence, the use of deep learning tools is highly beneficial for collision recovery in UHF-RFID systems.

 The remainder of this paper is organized as follows.
-In Section II, we present the system model for both framed slotted ALOHA and communication channel between the reader and passive tags.
+In Section II, we present the system model including FSA and the communication channel.
 Section III describes the machine learning based proposed model for collision recovery.
 Section IV illustrates our numerical results in comparison with the other approaches.
 Finally, Section V concludes the paper.